 In the meantime, this was a Christmas present for my wife.
 We tried using it after she opened it, and it didn't work.
 It would not seal the bag because the heating strip did not work.
 I called about getting a replacement and they told me I would have to pay to ship it back.
 I thought this was unreasonable considering the problems I have had and the fact that it was a faulty product.
-At that point I just wanted my money back, but again, I would need to pay the shipping, plus the refund would have been minus the original shipping charge.
-At this point they would have had $15 to $20 of my money and nothing to show.

 The company finally agreed to give me a prepaid shipping label and refund my money.
 I shipped the product back and when I checked my credit card, they only refunded me what I should have been charged in the first place, not what I was actually charged.
 When I called, four days after the refund, they had no record of my account being credited.

 The customer service people for this company do not know what they are doing.
 They are not helpful and confused when you call about your account.
 Most of their information is inaccurate.
 I would stay away from their shoddy products and poor customer service.
 (01/31/2006)